Catherine Deneuve: Relationships

-Deneuve is close friends with the artist Nall and owns some of his works.
+Deneuve was a close friend of the artist Nall, and owns some of his works.

+Health

 On 6 November 2019, BBC News reported that Deneuve suffered a mild stroke and was recuperating in a Paris hospital.
 Despite the health scare, there was no damage to her motor functions.
-Five weeks later, she was released from the hospital and spent the remainder of 2019 recuperating at her Paris home.
+Five weeks later, she was released from hospital, and spent the remainder of 2019 recuperating at her Paris home.